bk-khongdangky/zamzo/README.md

 # zam
-hugo theme for photo gallery using hugo module for adding content
+hugo theme for photo gallery

+---

+## about this theme

+- require hugo 0.58 or later
+- use hugo module to mount content into site
+- best for photo gallry site/blog
+- fixed entry text width
+- almost setting predefined in config.toml

+---

 ## how to use